dajobe/librdf/HACKING.md

 Sometimes it's short enough (good) that it all can be done in the first line, pretty much only if it's a small change to a single function.

-If the change is trivial / typo and *IMPORTANT* NOT a commit to code, then the commit can start with '#'.
+If the change is trivial or a typo and (this is *IMPORTANT*) NOT a commit to code files, then the commit can start with '#'.
 This may get filtered out of commit log message notifications and ChangeLog.

 e.g.  `#spelling`  or `#ws`
 the latter is whitespace changes for some reason